MagicBra/VEAF_mission_library/README.md

   Buildings will be added in a zone matching a tag. the coalition is also tagged in tha name.
   It's possible to add a specific objective type or make a random one.
   Each building had a little randomization on the placement and their numbers and orientation so each site looks different.
-  For now the types available are : Warhouse, Logistics Depot, Oil Pumping Station, Factory (with big smokes).
+  For now the types available are : Warehouse, Logistics Depot, Oil Pumping Station, Factory (with big smokes).

 - how to :
 	- in the script, make sure that the variable "ENABLE_VEAF_CREATE_OBJECTIVES" is true (default)